Improving Lives: Supporting Adults with Learning Disabilities

 Join us at the Learning Disabilities: Fulfilling Potential and Supporting Better Lives conference where individuals living with or affected by a learning disability and professionals dedicated to enhancing the lives of those with learning disabilities can discuss and debate the challenges to make further improvements and support better lives.

-People with learning disabilities should be enabled to fulfill their full potential and be offered the opportunities to do so by providing relevant and comprehensive support.
+People with learning disabilities should be enabled to fulfil their full potential and be offered the opportunities to do so by providing relevant and comprehensive support.
 Offering choice, protection and equality in healthcare are essential to ensure they are afforded the same rights as the rest of the population

 The Department of Health commissioned a review to take a strategic overview and recommend what practical action can be taken to co-ordinate care, support and treatment for children and young people with complex needs (and behaviour that challenges) involving mental health problems and learning disabilities and/or autism.